robertoallende/allende/src/content/home/index.md

 I believe we’re living in an extraordinary moment of change.
 I choose to treat it as an opportunity—to learn, grow, and build with curiosity.
-AI-first when it helps—rooted in human care and purpose.
+AI-first when it helps—rooted in human care and purpose always.

 Here are some notes from my adventures.
 If anything sparks your interest, feel free to say hi.